6 Best Homeowners Insurance Companies in North Carolina of 2023

 State Farm has been selling insurance for a century and is one of the most recognizable and respected insurance companies in the United States.

-We selected State Farm for our list because they’re the best choice for homeowners who are concerned about high inflation and what it might do to their ability to rebuild their homes in the event of a total loss.
+We selected State Farm for our list because they’re the best choice for homeowners concerned about high inflation and what it might do to their ability to rebuild their homes in the event of a total loss.

 We also appreciate that State Farm provides excellent customer service and that high policy limits are available for people who own high-value properties in the state.